JackDanna/FogentRoleplayTemplate/README.md

 If Area Of Effects from an action overlap each other, than the most advantageous Area Of Effects can be used.

 Area Of Effects with a "...
-Per Dice" column can scales with the size of the governing Skill Dice Pool the action is associated with.
+Per Dice" column can scales with the size of the Governing Skill Dice Pool.
 For example, this could be used for a magic users to have the size of their area of effects scaling with their proficiency with their magic.

 ### Box